litwa-yuen/Application/SwiftApplication/SelfLOL/README.md

 #Description:
 Look LOL is an IOS application which can look up your current season rank status and current game status.
 - Enter Summoner Name (NA only)
-- See current session rank status (curent Rank and KDA)
+- See current seaion rank status (current Rank and KDA)
-- See list of champions that summoner played in the current session
+- See list of champions that summoner played in the current season
 - This list is order by the most played champion
 - Each row of the list will show an image, number of times summoner played, win rate and KDA of the champion
 - Show in game detail, if the summoner is in game
-- show allies and enemy current rank and their runes
+- show allies and enemies current rank and their runes

 #ScreenShots:
 - Inital screen (Portrait)<br/>